Relative Bias Under Imperfect Identification in Observational Causal Inference: Implications of choosing an identification strategy

 This unification is advantageous for several reasons.
 First, Eq.~\ref{eq-bias-unif} gives us a route to translate assumptions made for one identification strategy into the language of treatment and outcome confounding.
 Suppose a researcher believes that their IV strategy is highly plausible, perhaps in part due to the IV-specific sensitivity analyses developed in this paper, and furthermore they are able to estimate the likely direction of IV bias.
 As a result, they might believe that most likely \(0<\bias(\tau_\iv)<0.1\).
 Eq.~\ref{eq-bias-unif} then connects this belief to an equivalent belief about likely values of \(\sooRsq\).
 The researcher's judgement of the plausibility of these values can further inform their understanding of the IV bias, or even their choice of identification strategy.

 Second, Eq.~\ref{eq-bias-unif} can be directly solved for the set of SOO sensitivity parameters where each identification strategy has lower bias than the others.
 Because Eq.~\ref{eq-bias-unif} is linear in all bias terms, each estimator will dominate the others on a particular interval of values of \(\tau\), corresponding in turn to a particular interval of values of \(\biasSOO\).
-These intervals are exactly those obtained by cutting the real line at the midpoints between the values of \(\tau_\soo\), \(\tau_\iv\), and \(\tau_\prox\).
+These intervals are exactly obtained by cutting the real line at the midpoints between the values of \(\tau_\soo\), \(\tau_\iv\), and \(\tau_\prox\).
 For example, if \(\tau_\soo=0.1\), \(\tau_\iv=0.4\), and \(\tau_\prox=0.2\), then SOO dominates for the \(\sooRsq\) corresponding to any true \(\tau<0.15\), proximal inference dominates sensitivity parameters yielding \(0.15<\tau<0.3\), and IV dominates for parameters giving \(\tau>0.3\).
 We can map these intervals to the traditional sensitivity plot, discussed in the next section, as contour lines that bound regions where each estimator dominates.
 These regions can be visualized together, providing insight into the assumptions and sensitivity of each identification approach.

 Readers will note that the manipulations in Eq.~\ref{eq-bias-unif} are in no way reliant on using the SOO sensitivity parameters specifically: the same re-expression could be applied in terms of the partial correlations for IV or proximal bias.
-However, as is clear from Theorems \ref{thm-iv} and \ref{thm-prox-bias}, those bias expressions are substantially more complicated, and rely on unobservable partial correlations with no direct connection to the IV and proximal assumptions.
+However, the bias expressions for IV and proximal are substantially more complicated, and rely on unobservable partial correlations with no direct connection to the IV and proximal assumptions.
 Moreover, the subtraction that is present in those bias expressions means that bias is not monotonic in either sensitivity parameter the way that it is for SOO, which further complicates interpretation and visualization.
 Finally, treatment and outcome confounding are in many ways the core challenges of causal inference, and researchers are familiar with considering confounding mechanisms in these terms.
 Thus we focus specifically on the SOO parametrization, as we anticipate it will be easiest to reason about for applied researchers.